Article I: Name

 Section 3: If votes are tied at the Executive Board, the Chair may refer the item to the General Body for resolution.

-Section 5: Teleconference Meeting: Meetings of the Executive Board may be held via conference call or other web/phone related technology.
+Section 6: Teleconference Meeting: Meetings of the Executive Board may be held via conference call or other web/phone/digital related technology.
 On phone meetings, all contested votes shall be cast by roll call vote.
-Each executive board member is entitled to speak on a motion at least once prior to a motion to close debate being passed by the body.
+Each executive board member is entitled to speak on a motion at least once, prior to a motion to close debate being passed by the body.

 Article VI – Financial Regulations

-Section 1: RCYD’s bank account and affiliated political action committees must be co-signed by two (2) people of at least eighteen (18) years of age.
+Section 1: RCYD’s bank account and affiliated political action committees must be co-signed by two (2) people (The Chair, and the Treasurer) and be at least eighteen (18) years of age.
 Expenses of $100 or less only require one (1) signature.

 Section 2: The acting treasurer must present a financial report to the General Body annually.